eunomia-bpf/nvbit-tutorial/tools/record_reg_vals/README.md

 } reg_info_t;
 ```

-This structure captures:
-1. Which thread block (CTA coordinates)
-2. Which warp within the block
-3. What instruction type (opcode_id)
-4. How many registers we're tracking
-5. The register values for all 32 threads in the warp (up to 8 registers per instruction)
+This structure captures which thread block (CTA coordinates), which warp within the block, what instruction type (opcode_id), how many registers we're tracking, and the register values for all 32 threads in the warp (up to 8 registers per instruction).

 ## Building the Tool